wtlin1228/boar-hat/wild/how-module-federation-works/README.md

       __webpack_require__.o(installedChunks, chunkId) &&
       installedChunks[chunkId]
     ) {
+      // resolve the promise
       installedChunks[chunkId][0]();
     }
+    // mark as loaded
     installedChunks[chunkId] = 0;
   }

-  return __webpack_require__.O(result);
+  // This resumes any pending module executions waiting for this chunk. return __webpack_require__.O(result);
 };

+// This is the global array used to buffer pushed chunks, usually named
+// like webpackChunk<name>.
 var chunkLoadingGlobal = (self["webpackChunksingle_module"] =
   self["webpackChunksingle_module"] || []);

-chunkLoadingGlobal.forEach(webpackJsonpCallback.bind(null, 0));
+// process any chunks already in the array chunkLoadingGlobal.forEach(webpackJsonpCallback.bind(null, 0));

-chunkLoadingGlobal.push = webpackJsonpCallback.bind(
+// override .push() to use our callback chunkLoadingGlobal.push = webpackJsonpCallback.bind(
   null,
   chunkLoadingGlobal.push.bind(chunkLoadingGlobal)